simonhearne/webperfninja/_posts/2015-09-10-jank-meter.md

 There are probably a few more limitations, give it a go and let me know if you have any issues.
 The code is in [a gist](https://gist.github.com/simonhearne/ef145e2732f2082771d3) so feel free to fork.

+## How to fix jank?

+Paul Lewis has a great [live demo](https://www.youtube.com/watch?v=QU1JAW5LRKU) on youtube of debugging and fixing jank in realtime.

+There are a number of resources available, [jankfree.org](https://jankfree.org) is a great place to start.